jameshih/Cryptonopoly/README.md

 <h3>Board</h3>
 <img src="https://raw.githubusercontent.com/jimmyadg/Cryptonopoly/master/photos/digital/board.png"/>
 <br><br>
 <p>The game board of Cryptonopoly is similar to Monopoly's game board.
-Players start on Go and take turns to roll dices and move around the board.
+Players start on Go, take turns to roll dices, and move around the board.
 Each player has to perform action according to the spot that he or she lands on.</p>

 <h3>Fiat Currency (Dollar)</h3>
 <h3>Front | Back</h3>
 <img src="https://raw.githubusercontent.com/jimmyadg/Cryptonopoly/master/photos/digital/fiat.png" width="70%">
 <br><br>

 Fiat currency, Dollar for short, is the main unit of value in Cryptonopoly.
-Dollar are needed to purchase cryptocurrencies, miners and paying for some bills in the game.
+Dollars are needed to purchase cryptocurrencies, miners, and paying for some bills in the game.
 The total asset of a player will be valued in dollars.

 <h3>Cryptocurrencies</h3>
 <h3>Bitcoin - Front | Back</h3>